globaltcad/swing-tree/README.md

 </td>
 <td style="vertical-align:top">

-Here an example of some swing tree code which defines a simple calculator UI based on the `FlatLaF` look-and-feel. <br>
+Here is an example of some swing tree code which defines a simple calculator UI based on the `FlatLaF` look-and-feel. <br>
 This code will produce the following UI when added to a `JFrame`.

 ---